jamiecatt/2019FA_ComputationalWorksDeconstruction/Launchpad-Stimulant.md

 - One Sided Mirror Wall
 - Projector
 - Motion Sensor
-- TUIO ReactVision (I'm guessing this is what they used to make it interactive because they were able to make it into a touchscreen.
+- TUIO ReacTIVision (I'm guessing this is what they used to make it interactive because they were able to make it into a touchscreen.
 We used a similar platform for doing the interactive table in our Objects & Spaces Class.)

 # Reference Link
 https://stimulant.com/portfolio-item/launchpad-exhibit-mohai/